Two United Nations Plaza: Land acquisition

-During the 1940s, a real estate developer named William Zeckendorf began actively buying properties in Turtle Bay to construct or develop Turtle Bay.
-However, Zeckendorf was unsure as to what type of development he would be allowed to build by New York City's Planning Commission or New York's City Council.
-For that reason, he coined the term, "X City" since he had literally no idea what to build.
+During the 1940s, real estate developer William Zeckendorf began actively buying properties in Turtle Bay, to construct or develop the bay.
+However, he was unsure as to what type of development he would be allowed to build by New York City's Planning Commission or New York's City Council.
+He coined the term "X City", since he had literally no idea what to build.
 Both the Planning Commission and New York's City Council are the two powerful organizations that determine the future of building sites in New York City as part of New York's home-rule designation for municipalities.
 Both are required for a new building, which then needs approval from the at-the-time Board of Estimate, all as important as the mayor's approval, the governor of New York State and New York State's legislature.
 But it wasn't until 1946 – after World War II – that a 6-square city block and the slaughterhouse area were razed.
 Then the Third Avenue el train closed in 1955, which was the last of Manhattan's el trains, and the 16-acre area known as Turtle Bay or X City was destined to become the UN Plaza, headquartered at the UN Secretariat, its UN General Assembly and associated buildings.